Coalition Avenir Québec: 2014 provincial election and aftermath

 In the 2014 provincial election held on 7 April, the CAQ won 22 seats, a gain of three seats.
-The TVA-sponsored second televised debate was noted as a turning point in the campaign and party leader François Legault's performance reflected positively on the CAQ's standing.
+The TVA-sponsored second televised debate was noted as a turning point in the campaign, and party leader François Legault's performance reflected positively on the CAQ's standing.
 Therefore, early voting results revealed a disastrous outcome for the party, while ballots cast on Election Day were much more favourable.

 Also, overall returns marked a significant geographic shift in the CAQ electoral base.
-In the Capitale-Nationale area, reputed for its conservative leanings and the influence of its talk-radio hosts, the Quebec Liberal Party won four of the six seats previously held by the CAQ.
+In the Capitale-Nationale area, reputed for its conservative leaning and the influence of its talk-radio hosts, the Quebec Liberal Party won four of the six seats previously held by the CAQ.
 A strategic vote of the anti-PQ electorate, as well as a pledge by Legault to spend no public money on projects dear to Mayor Régis Labeaume, such as the construction of a $97.5 million covered ice rink, the completion of the $60 million theatre Le Diamant, promoted by Robert Lepage, and the $20 million revitalization of the French colonial era new barracks, are possible causes for the backlash.

-The CAQ losses in the Capitale-Nationale area were largely compensated with a significant breakthrough in the "450 area" (Laurentides, Lanaudière and Montérégie), where it ended up with seven more seats.
+However, the CAQ losses in the Capitale-Nationale area were largely compensated for with a significant breakthrough in the "450 area" (Laurentides, Lanaudière and Montérégie), where it ended up with seven more seats.
 Meanwhile, the CAQ support in Chaudière-Appalaches and Centre-du-Québec remained steady.